macromrit/python_package_macromrit/README.txt

 grab me on github: https://github.com/macromrit

-or feel free to ring me: +91 9003724367

 ###########################################################################

 thanks for supporting :):):)

-CREATOR & FOUNDER of amrit library
+author & FOUNDER of amrit library |
-C.Amrit Subramanian
+C.Amrit Subramanian |
-a.k.a
+a.k.a |
-Macromrit
+Macromrit |